 It is important to stay on track with your assignments- not only will this help you feel less stressed but it is also an important skill you will need in your career.
 Being able to meet deadlines and juggle many tasks is an important career and life skill.
 Thus, you will need to complete all assignments and exams according to the schedule.
-If you have to miss class because of official University business, you may make up missed work without penalty.
+If you have to miss class because of official University business, you will be given the opportunity to make up missed work without penalty.
 However, you must provide written verification of the reason for your absence prior to the absence.